-33. It is for the College and College staff to ensure the health, safety and welfare of students.
+- 33. It is for the College and College staff to ensure the health, safety and welfare of students.
 Students do, however, have a part to play.
-In particular, they will:
+In particular, they will: - a.

-- a.
 Follow any health and safety rules, policies and signs that apply in their course areas and the College campuses.
 Furthermore, individuals must conduct themselves in a way that does not endanger themselves or others. - b.
 Ensure that where they are instructed to wear or use safety equipment it is done so in the designated areas in line with manufacturer's recommendation, with any defects being reported to staff. - c.
-Not to misuse any equipment provided in the interest of health and safety, e.g. fire alarms, fire extinguishers, guards, personal protective equipment, etc. - d.
+Not to misuse, damage or remove any equipment provided in the interest of health and safety, e.g. fire alarms, fire extinguishers, guards, personal protective equipment, etc. - d.
 Report all accidents, incidents or anything they consider may be a risk to health and safety to a member of staff or via the student online reporting portal. - e.
+To undertake any training provided for them by EC, including the Moodle training package and specific health and safety training provided by staff. - f.
 Use designated walkways, avoiding traffic areas where possible.